cbeck88/strict-variant/README.md

 **Every type used with the variant must be no-throw move constructible, or the variant is not assignable.**

-This is enforced using static asserts within the assignment operators.
+This restriction is enforced using static asserts within the assignment operators.
 (There is also a way to turn off the static asserts with a preprocessor symbol, see "configuration".
 This doesn't lift the requirement though, it just makes it UB if one of the move ctors throws.)

 This allows the implementation to be very simple and efficient compared with some other variant types, which may have to make extra copies to facilitate exception-safety, or make only a "rarely empty" guarantee.

+**If you have a type `T` with a throwing move, you are encouraged to use `safe_variant::recursive_wrapper<T>` instead of `T` in the variant.**

-For a fully general `variant`, read on in regards to `recursive_wrapper` and `easy_variant`.
+For a fully general `variant`, see also `easy_variant` below.

 recursive wrapper
 -----------------

-*If you have a type `T` with a throwing move*, you are encouraged to use `safe_variant::recursive_wrapper<T>` instead of `T` in the variant.

 `recursive_wrapper<T>` represents a heap-allocated instance of `T`.
 The wrapper doesn't do anything special, but there is special support within `safe_variant::variant` so that you can call `get<T>(&v)` and get a pointer